 - Consolidated handling of deep link URLs, so that the same URLs work when sent in emails, in-app messages, or push notifications

-Beta versions of the Iterable iOS SDK are subject to Iterable's Beta SDK terms of service.
+Beta versions of Iterable's mobile SDKs are subject to the Beta Mobile SDK Terms of Service.

 With this version of the SDK, mobile apps automatically download all available in-app messages and store them on device.
 This makes it possible to inspect the messages to decide when and how to display them.
 Automatic in-app message downloads happen:

 - When Iterable sends silent push notifications (not visible or audible to the user) indicating that new in-app messages are available.